The UK Test Centres With the Highest Fail Rates

 Most learners search "pass rate" because it sounds optimistic.
 The data does not change when you flip the frame: the centres with the lowest pass rate have the highest fail rate, and the fail rate is the more honest number when planning.
-Two out of three candidates fail at Belvedere.
-Almost two out of three at Chingford.
+Two out of three candidates fail at Wolverhampton.
+Almost two out of three at Featherstone.
 The route is doing most of the work, not the candidate.

-- Chingford (NE London)
+- Chingford (London)

 - UK national average